 a.
-[1.pre]: "A method for treating cancer in a patient in need thereof"
+[1.pre]: "A method for treating cancer in a patient in need thereof,"

-The Arms and Interventions section of the MSI-H Study Record discloses a method for treating cancer in a patient in need thereof.
-(EX1005, 4 (Arms and Interventions); see also id., 2 (Study Identification), 3 (Study Description), 4 (Primary Outcome Measures), 5 (Inclusion Criteria).)
+The Arms and Interventions section of the MSI-H Study Record discloses a method for treating cancer in patient in need thereof.
+(EX1005, 4 (Arms and b.
+[1.1]: "wherein the patient has been determined to have a tumor that exhibits a high microsatellite instability (MSI-high) or a mismatch repair (MMR) deficiency status, comprising:"

+Interventions); see also id., 2 (Study Identification), 3 (Study Description), 4

+(Primary Outcome Measures), 5 (Inclusion Criteria).)
 This is the method set forth in the preamble.
 (EX1003, ¶59.)